rahatool/hetzner-cloud/README.md

 # Hetzner Cloud API - JavaScript Client
-A JavaScript integration for the Hetzner cloud to easily manage your resources.
+A native JavaScript integration for the Hetzner cloud to easily manage your resources.

-# Implemented APIs
+# Outline of APIs
 - [Server](#server-api)
 - [FloatingIP](#floatingip-api)
 - [SSHKey](#sshkey-api)